CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche — memory forensics with the Volatility framework is a very specific domain unlikely to conflict with other skills.
-The trigger terms are domain-specific and clearly scoped.
+Highly distinctive niche — memory forensics with the Volatility framework is a very specific domain.
+Unlikely to conflict with general malware analysis, disk forensics, or other security skills due to the explicit focus on RAM/memory dumps.

 3 / 3